There are around 34 million men and women in the U.S. who smoke, making it one of the country’s most pressing public and political issues.

 PMI’s heated tobacco product underwent a two-year PMTA review before it was authorized for sale in the U.S., in April 2019.
 In its news release, the FDA said: “Following a rigorous science-based review through the premarket tobacco product application (PMTA) pathway, the agency determined that authorizing these products for the U.S. market is appropriate for the protection of the public health.”

-In October 2019, the FDA announced that – for the first time – it had authorized the sale of a Modified Risk Tobacco Product.
-The FDA’s decision related to a brand of snus, a tobacco product which is placed in the mouth.
-We have also submitted a MRTP application for our heated tobacco product and are awaiting a decision.
+In October 2019, the FDA announced that – for the first time – it had authorized the sale of a modified risk tobacco product, with reduced risk information.
+The FDA’s decision related to a brand of snus, a tobacco product that is placed in the mouth.

 Led by science